Website Manager

 • Play area should be inspected by coaches frequently for holes, damage, rocks, glass, etc.

-• All team equipment should be stored within the team dugout, or behind screens, and not within the area defined by the umpires as “in play”.
+• All team equipment should be stored within the team dugout, or behind screens, and not within the area defined by the umpires as in play”.

 • Only players, managers, coaches, and umpires are permitted on the playing field or in the dugout during games and practice sessions.

-• Responsibility for keeping bats and loose equipment off the field of play should be that of a player assigned for this purpose, or the team’s manager and coaches.
+• Responsibility for keeping bats and loose equipment off the field of play should be that of a player assigned for this purpose, or the teams manager and coaches.

 • During practice and games, all players should be alert and watching the batter each pitch.

-• During warm-up drills players should be spaced so that no one is endangered by wild throws or missed catches.
-All pre-game warm-ups should be performed within the confines of the playing field, and not within areas that are frequented by, and thus endanger spectators (i.e., playing catch, pepper, swinging bats, etc.)
+• All pre-game warm-ups should be performed within the confines of the playing field, or batting cages and not within areas that are frequented by spectators, thus putting them in danger (i.e., playing catch, pepper, swinging bats, etc.)

 • Batters must wear Little League approved helmets during batting practice and games.

-• Catchers must wear catcher’s helmet, mask, throat guard, long model chest protector, shin guards and protective cup with athletic supporter at all times (males) for all practices and games.
+• Catchers must wear a catcher's helmet, mask, throat guard, long model chest protector, shin guards and protective cup with athletic supporter at all times (males) for all practices and games.
 NO EXCEPTIONS.

-• The Catcher must wear catcher’s helmet and mask with a throat guard in warming up pitchers.
+• The Catcher must wear a catcher's helmet and mask with a throat guard in warming up pitchers.
 This applies between innings and in the bullpen during a game and during practices.

 • Adult Coaches may warm up pitchers before or during a game during regular season only.
-(Rule 3.09).
+(Rule 3.09)

 • Managers should encourage all male players to wear protective cups and supporters for practices and games.

-• During games, breakaway “safety bases” shall be used, if available.
+• During games, breakaway safety bases” shall be used, if available.

-• At no time should “horse play” be permitted on the playing field.
+• At no time should horse play” be permitted on the playing field.

 • Coaches/umpires should walk fields before use to ensure fields are safe and playable.
 Any unsafe conditions should be corrected or, if immediately uncorrectable, reported to the League Safety Officer.

-• Parents of players who wear glasses should be encouraged to provide “safety glasses”.
+• Parents of players who wear glasses should be encouraged to provide safety glasses”.

 • Players must not wear watches, rings, pins or metallic items during games and practices.